2022 Gartner® Magic Quadrant™ SIEM

 IP addresses are a useful factor for assessing the origin of network traffic, but hackers can use VPNs to obscure their location.
 MAC addresses, which are unique to individual computing devices, can be implemented as a location-based authentication factor to ensure that a system is only accessed from a limited number of authorized devices.

 A behavior-based authentication factor is based on actions undertaken by the user to gain access to the system.
 Systems that support behavior-based authentication factors may allow users to pre-configure a password by performing behaviors within a defined interface and repeating them later as a method of identity verification.

-Have you seen mobile phone lock-screens where the user is required to draw a specific pattern onto a grid of dots?
+Have you seen mobile phone lock screens where the user is required to draw a specific pattern onto a grid of dots?
 How about the Windows 8 picture password feature?
-These are both examples of a behavior-based authentication factor.
+These are examples of behavior-based authentication factors.

 Individual authentication factors on their own may present security vulnerabilities, sometimes due to user behavior patterns and habits and other times because of the limitations of technology.

 A knowledge-based authentication factor requires users to memorize passwords and pin numbers.
 This can lead to users who use overly simplistic passwords and change them too infrequently, making them easy to guess or hack.